romnn/microgpusim/WIP.md

 #### TODO
-- compile the full accelsim simulator from remote or local source so we can make changes
 - organize trace files in subfolders instead of flat structure
 - simple matrix mul makes sense, now check the more complex example
 - allow expressing patterns as